 EXPLORE THIS STORY

 An Israeli airstrike in southern Lebanon kills three Lebanese journalists in their vehicle.
 CNN crew detained and injured in the West Bank.
 Fourteen countries cover the event — from Turkish denunciation to Israeli justification.
-The war on media as the conflict's blind spot.
+War on media as a blind spot in the conflict.

 82/100Perspectives diverge strongly